AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/detailed_walkthrough.rst

 Detailed walkthrough
 ===================================

-The following guide will show in details how to use the plugin's workflow, starting from a large labeled volume.
+The following guide will show you how to use the plugin's workflow, starting from human-labeled annotation volume, to running inference on novel volumes.

 Preparing images and labels
 -------------------------------